 Swimming in them is not allowed for many reasons.
 A large number of boats – many of them motorised – crisscross Venice’s canals at all hours of the day, so it would not be safe for swimmers.
 Also, the water – beautiful and inviting as it looks – is polluted and you don’t want it on your skin or in your mouth.
 Lastly, swimming in the canals goes against Venetian decorum.
 This is a historic city of art, after all, not a seaside resort.
 Hence, a heavy fine awaits anyone swimming in the Venetian canals.

 I would also advise you against sitting on the edges of the canals and dipping your feet in the water.
 You honestly don’t want the water on your skin.
 Plus, such behaviour will not endear you to the locals.

-34. In Summer Bring Suncream
+34. If You Visit Venice In Summer, Bring Suncream

 Venice can get incredibly hot in summer.
 Add to this the air’s high humidity and the feeling is of being inside a very hot oven.
 The strong sunlight is reflected by the water in the canals and it bounces off the beautiful facades thus making your eyes squint in pain.